iamfranco/MarsRoverChallenge/README.md

 \end{align}
 $$

-The "vector sum" is important because we can represent a direction's "movement vector" as `Coordinates`:
+The "vector sum" is useful for the application, because we can represent a direction's "movement vector" as `Coordinates`:

 ```c#
 public static Coordinates GetMovementVector(this Direction direction)